 According to the EPA, some places see a rise in summer water usage that’s three to four times higher than any other time of the year.
 This higher usage is because those with outdoor lawn irrigation systems often forget to check the weather forecasts and set their irrigation systems back when rain is coming.
 The EPA also estimates that 50% of this water evaporates, gets carried away by the wind, or adds runoff from your property.
 Therefore, saving water outdoors in the summer is so essential, and here are several ways you can accomplish this.

-Four Ways to Save Water Outdoors in the summer
+4 Ways to Save Water Outdoors in the Summer

 We understand that having a well-manicured lawn is always the goal, but some homeowners think they need to keep their lawns short just to maintain them.
 This isn’t necessarily the case.
 In fact, many lawncare experts will suggest that you keep your grass a little longer, so it shades the soil and keeps moisture locked in.
 When grass blades are cut short, water can evaporate from the soil, leaving you with no option but to water your grass over and over again just to keep it from dying under the heat of the summer sun.